spember/gr8conf-2012-workshop/Instructions.md

 Structure - [Backbone.js][backbone] (and [Underscore.js][underscore])
 ------------

 Backbone.js provides exactly what it sounds like: a solid foundation from which to build a large Javascript based web app.
 It provides structure and functionality for Models and their corresponding Views, Collections, History, and a custom Event system.
 It allows a developer to quickly set up synchronization between a model and the server.
-It does not, however, provide much in the way of Controller structure, and is thus up to the developer to handle that portion of the application.
+It does not, however, provide much in the way of Controller structure, and it is thus up to the developer to handle that portion of the application.
 Backbone has two requirements: [Underscore.js][underscore] ( a functional 'utility belt' which Backbone takes advantage of) and either [jQuery][jquery] or [Zepto][zepto].

 We encourage you to read through the Backbone [documentation][backbone] (or at least have it open as a reference) during this project, but we highlight here a few important bits to keep in mind.